nishihatapalmer/byteseek/syntaxv3.md

 ### One to many repeats

 To specify that something repeats from one to many times, you can write {1,*}.
-Since this is such a common requirement, this can be replaced by a single + appended to the element to repeat +:
+Since this is such a common requirement, this can be replaced by a single + appended to the element to repeat:

 ```
   00+                                     # one to many 0x00